 6. Booking.com: Lots of AirBnb-style Properties + an Eco-friendly Filter

-Finally, to round out Part One of this list, Booking.com might not be what you normally think of for vacation home rentals, but a lot of AirBnb listings are cross-listed on Booking.com.
+Finally, Booking.com might not be what you normally think of for vacation home rentals, but a lot of AirBnb listings are cross-listed on Booking.com.
 They even have a specific search page just for vacation apartments.

 So if you prefer the layout or search features of Booking.com (as I do), you can use it to find apartments, too, and skip AirBnb.
 After you make a basic search from the Booking.com homepage, just look through the filters on the left hand side, and check the box “Apartments” or “Entire Homes & Apartments.”